National Autonomous University of Mexico: Chopo University Museum

 The Chopo University Museum possesses an artistic architecture, large crystal panels and two iron towers designed by Gustave Eiffel.
 It opened with part of the collection of the now-defunct Public Museum of Natural History, Archeology and History, which eventually became the National Museum of Cultures.
 It served the National Museum of Natural History for almost 50 years, and is now devoted to the temporary exhibitions of visual arts.

 Museo Experimental El Eco

 The Museo Experimental El Eco is one of the two buildings by German modern artist Mathias Goeritz and an example of Emotional architecture.
 Goeritz was a close collaborator of architect Luis Barragán and author of several public sculptures including the Torres de Satélite.
 The building was acquired and renovated by the National University in 2004 and since 2005 it exhibits contemporary art and a yearly architecture competition Pabellón Eco.

 National Astronomical Observatory

 The National Astronomical Observatory is located in the Sierra San Pedro Mártir mountain range in Baja California, about 130 km south of United States-Mexican border.
 It has been in operation since 1970, and it currently has three large reflecting telescopes.

+Academics

+UNAM is organized in schools or colleges, rather than departments.
+Both undergraduate and graduate studies are available.
+UNAM is also responsible for the Escuela Nacional Preparatoria (ENP) (National Preparatory School), and the Colegio de Ciencias y Humanidades (CCH) (Science and Humanities College), which consist of several high schools, in Mexico City.
+Counting ENES, CCH, FES (Facultad de Estudios Superiores), higher-secondary, undergraduate and graduate students, UNAM has over 324,413 students, making it one of the world's largest universities.